asgerf/tscheck-artifact/README.md

 The `no-warn` flag squelches ordinary output (but the analysis is still carried out), and the `stats` flag prints the number of function signatures checked.

+The `time-benchmarks` command will run the above command on every benchmark and store the result in `output/time.txt`.

 The `evaluation/timing` folder contains the times we measured for use in the paper.